amir734jj/LWE-KEX/README.md

 # LWE-KEX
-LWE-KEX implementations all using SageMath
+LWE-KEX (Ding, Peikrt and newHope) implementations all using SageMath